-Prior to transmitting any Consolidated Plan, Annual Action Plan, substantial plan amendment, or Consolidated Annual Performance and Evaluation Report, members shall compile any comments or views of citizens received in writing or orally at public hearings.
+Prior to transmitting a Citizen Participation Plan, Consolidated Plan, Annual Action Plan, substantial amendments, or Consolidated Annual Performance and Evaluation Report, members shall compile any comments or views of citizens received in writing or orally at public hearings.
 A summary of these comments or views, and a summary of any comments or views not accepted and the reasons therefore, shall be attached to the related document for final submission to HUD.